Useful Commands

 chmod 600 ~/.ssh/config

-Important: These algorithms are disabled by default in modern SSH clients because they have known security weaknesses:
+Important: These algorithms are disabled by default because they have known security weaknesses:

 Additional useful commands will be added to this page.
 Check back regularly for updates including networking tools, monitoring commands, and more storage utilities.